For a ports contributor, Poudriere is one of the most important and helpful testing and build tools. Its main features include:

 standard in FreeBSD.
 Substitute any local changes accordingly.

-The ports tree, represented by ${PORTSDIR}
+The ports tree, represented by ${PORTSDIR},

-is located in /usr/ports
+is located in /usr/ports.
+Both

-and ${PREFIX}
+${LOCALBASE} and ${PREFIX}

-are /usr/local
+are /usr/local by default.

 Poudriere is available in the ports tree in ports-mgmt/poudriere.
 It can be installed using pkg(8) or from ports:

-pkg install poudriere
+#pkg install poudriere

 or

-make -C /usr/ports/ports-mgmt/poudriere install clean
+#make -C /usr/ports/ports-mgmt/poudriere install clean

 There is also a work-in-progress version of Poudriere which will eventually become the next release.
 It is available in ports-mgmt/poudriere-devel.
 This development version is used for the official FreeBSD package builds, so it is well tested.
 It often has newer interesting features.
 A ports committer will want to use the development version because it is what is used in production, and has all the new features that will make sure everything is exactly right.
 A contributor will not necessarily need those as the most important fixes are backported to released version.
 The main reason for the use of the development version to build the official package is because it is faster, in a way that will shorten a full build from 18 hours to 17 hours when using a high end 32 CPU server with 128GB of RAM.
 Those optimizations will not matter a lot when building ports on a desktop machine.